TIBseqlab/XPnotes/content/git/gitbook.md

 mv README.md SUMMARY.md content/
 ```

-Creat a empty repository on Github and connect it with a local git repositoty
+Creat a empty repository "XPnotes" on Github and connect it with a local git repository
 ```bash
 git init
 git add -A